 - It is thermoregulating, keeping you cool in the summer and warm in the winter.

 - It is absorbent, holding 20% of its weight in water without a sensation of dampness.

 - It is super soft and gets softer with wear.

-- It is easy to care for and is made to last.
+- It is easy to care for.
 We have compiled a complete guide on how to care for your linen, including how to wash, dry and store your linen to ensure it stays in great condition.

-Linen is a wonderful fabric, from its sustainable production process to its natural properties made for ultimate comfort.
-To find out more about the benefits of linen, see our post on why linen is the perfect summer fabric.
+Linen is a wonderful fabric, from its sustainable production process to its natural properties; it's made for ultimate comfort.
+To find out why linen's properties make it a good material for warmer climates, see our post on why linen is the perfect material for hot summer nights.